DevDeividMoura/mksolutions-api-py/README.md

 ## Documentation

 The RPC API documentation can be found on [Atlassian Docs](https://mkloud.atlassian.net/wiki/spaces/MK30/pages/48699908/APIs+gerais).
 The full API of this library can be found in [api.md](api.md).
+In the mks-api-spec folder, you can find the OpenAPI specification of the API.
+This specification is being developed in parallel with this library, used to mock the API and allow real calls in tests.

 ### Installation